Newport Brass Faucets Review & Rating Updated: 04/01/18

 All these parts are then shipped to Santa Ana, California where most Brasstech faucets are assembled and finished.

-The company designs and engineers most of its own faucets and provides full post-sale customer support, including a a customer service staff and replacement parts operation.
+The company designs and engineers most of its own faucets and provides full post-sale customer support, including a customer service staff and replacement parts operation.
 The faucets are made, according to company sources, from solid "German brass" — a common name for tombak, an inexpensive brass alloy with a high copper content (72% to 88% ) typically used to make imitation gold jewelry and artillery shell casings.
 It is just one of many brass alloys used to manufacture faucets.
 It's chief advantage today is that it usually contains no lead, which after January 4, 2014, is virtually banned in drinking water faucets by the Safe Drinking Water Act.
 Its chief disadvantage is that it is softer than most other brass alloys.

 The company has lost points in prior reports for its warranty and customer service.
 Nothing seems to have changed this year.
 The 10-year limited warranty on faucet parts other than ceramic cartridges and finishes other than finishes is out of step with most other American-based faucet companies, and with the lifetime warranties on other Masco faucet lines —

 While our experience with Brasstech customer service has been favorable overall, the Better Business Bureau until 2013 rated Brasstech customer service "F", the lowest rating possible, based on Brasstech's failure to respond satisfactorily to customer complaints.
 The BBB does not require that complaints be resolved to the satisfaction of a complaining customer but does require that the company respond and make a reasonable effort to resolve the matter.
-In the opinion of the BBB, Brasstech has not meet this standard.
+In the opinion of the BBB, Brasstech has not met this standard.
 Sometime in 2013, however, the BBB changed the rating from "F" to "No Rating" based on "insufficient information to issue a rating."